nreaLms/halflife-featureful/README.md

 * Scientists can heal other allies beside the player (e.g. security guards and other scientists)
 * The delay before scientist can heal again can be configured via skill.cfg (1 minute by default)
 * Ally monsters can have a configurable tolerance level to player hits.
+* Monsters can have an alternative trigger condition to fire their trigger target.

 ### Alien slave features